 Run a speed test from your phone or laptop while standing next to the TV.
 If the results are fine but YouTube still buffers, the problem is likely Wi-Fi signal to the TV specifically, not your overall connection speed.

 The 2.4 GHz band on most routers gets congested quickly in apartment buildings.
-Switching your TV to the 5 GHz band (if your router broadcasts both) typically doubles throughput.
+Google recommends switching to the 5 GHz band for streaming devices, which typically doubles throughput compared to 2.4 GHz in congested environments.
 Go to Settings > Network on your VIZIO OS TV to switch bands.
 A wired ethernet connection is better still if your router is nearby.

 #Fix 3: Clear the YouTube App Cache